WHAT IS VINPOCETINE?

 No single dose exists, and it will depend on your condition and goal.

-You are advised to start at a minimum of 5 mg with each meal to first see how your body respond.
-Reaching this way to a maximum of 20 mg makes this dose ideal for those seeking optimum brain health, greater blood flow into the brain, increased focus, and reducing the rate of cognitive decline.
+You are advised to start at a minimum of 5 mg with each meal to first see how your body responds.
+Reaching this way to a maximum of 20 mg makes this dose ideal for those seeking optimum brain health, greater blood flow into the brain, increased focus, and reduced rate of cognitive decline.